Kalibo International Airport: Passenger terminal

 The airport has a two-level passenger terminal building.
 The first level houses the check-in counters, security checks, and the pre-departure area.
 The second level houses the airline offices in the check-in area, and various kiosks.
 The pre-departure area also has restaurants and pasalubong centers.

 The international passenger terminal building has an area of 2,633.40 sqm and can accommodate 406 passengers.

+Air traffic control tower

+The air traffic control (ATC) tower of Kalibo International Airport has a height of 30 feet, which is the minimum airport tower height in the Philippines.

 Airlines and destinations

 Statistics

 Data from Civil Aviation Authority of the Philippines (CAAP).